boomcycle/BCEncryptMail/README.md

 ```

 ### List Keys That Can Sign
-This example used BCEncryptMail to list the keys in your keyring that can be used to sign a message indexed by key fingerprint.
+This example used BCEncryptMail to list the keys in the keyring that can be used to sign a message.
+It returns an associative array indexed by key fingerprint.
 ```php
 <?php
 require_once "BCEncryptMail.php";